bra1nDump/ai-task-vscode/docs/logs.md

 ===============================================================================

 # Multiplexing a async iterable
+I want to bring in @reactivex/ix-ts as it implements my hacked together async interables and supports multiplexing which I want

 Will this was a fucking pain in the ass.
 Change pity was of great help but not enough and I still had to debug it manually.

 I think there's currently a bug in this code as multiplexing is not handled